Date and Time: 06/16/2021 at 1 pm eastern

 Credits: Awarded 1.5 credit hours by HRCI and 1.5 PDCs by SHRM

 Price: Webinar $295; Webinar + Download $349 (Share the download with your colleagues)

 Audience: HR, benefits, finance, managers and supervisors, IT, CEOs, in-house counsel, etc.

-Some employees consider FMLA leave as extra vacation days or perhaps as a way to get away from the stresses of the Pandemic workplace.
+Some employees consider FMLA leave as extra vacation days or perhaps to get away from the stresses of the workplace.
 Many see FMLA leave, whether paid or not, as the equivalent of a “hall pass” they can flash, whenever personal considerations make it convenient.
-In most instances, employees take FMLA intermittent leave for legitimate reasons, but FMLA abuse is not uncommon, and when it comes to choosing the method by which intermittent leave is calculated, employers have more control over potential employee abuse than they think.
+In most instances employees take FMLA intermittent leave for legitimate reasons, but FMLA abuse is not uncommon, and when it comes to choosing the method by which intermittent leave is calculated, employers have more control over potential employee abuse than they think.

 During this important webinar Dr. Castagnera will be discussing:

 - The pros and cons of each of the four methods for calculating intermittent leave and how to calculate each method

 - Choosing the right 12-month period to use for calculating intermittent leave